-If distraction at work causes a greater level of stress and a greater pressure on workers to rush through work, forgoing quality, a reduction in noise through quiet zones in the workplace can help produce more meaningful, quality work.
+If distraction at work causes a greater level of stress and a greater pressure on workers to rush through tasks, forgoing quality, a reduction in noise through quiet zones in the workplace can help produce more meaningful, high-end work.

 Calm and focused time also allows for better organization as employees have the headspace to be able to set up meetings, respond to emails, plan ahead and actually accomplish work without the fear of being constantly interrupted.

-Having quiet zones in the office promotes silence through the pockets in the day.
-It's a chance for workers to really take a break from the "outside" world of the open office workspace.
+Having quiet zones in the office promotes silence at different times in the day.
+It's a chance for workers to really take a break from the outside world of the open office workspace.
 When they emerge, it's with a clearer sense of accomplishment and a clearer mind-space, which makes for better communication with co-workers.

 Promoting shorter working hours

 Outsourcing is certainly one way to go.
 But for measures less drastic, consider the way in which having designated quiet zones or quiet work booths in the office can actually reduce working hours.

 Workplaces around the world are promoting and allowing employees flexible working arrangements, including telecommuting, remote work and less structured hours.

 These hours start when the employee begins their job.
 As long as a task or a project is delivered on-time, their time is treated as their own.
 This puts employees in charge of their own agenda and workday schedule.